This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 Step 2: In a bucket of warm water, combine 1/4 cup dish soap with a tablespoon of vegetable oil.
 Start scrubbing with a cleaning sponge after dipping it into the solution.
 Only use a little amount of cleaner at a time.

 Step 3: Use a cotton swab, toothbrush, or wet rag to clean any grime on the top of the baseboard.

 Step 4: Rinse a clean microfiber cloth with plain water and wipe over the baseboard again to remove the soap solution while the vegetable oil remains there to protect the wood.

 Step 5: Repeat the same cleaning process with the dryer sheet to provide freshness and longevity to the wooden baseboards.

 How To Maintain Baseboards Easily

-This may come as a surprise to you, but you only need regular cleaning materials to keep your baseboards looking spick and span.
+This may come as a surprise to you, but you only need regular cleaning materials to keep your baseboards sparkling.
 This includes damp mopping for both painted and stained wood trim once a week.
 You may also use dryer sheets after dusting because they’re known to repel lint, pet hair, dirt, and dust.

 Here are a bunch of ways you can keep your shiny baseboards, molding, trims, and chair rails, looking clean easily.